Banh Mi

 The Vietnamese sandwich is typically eaten in the morning for breakfast because of its filling quality and portability.
 It’s a perfect energy boost, fueling you for a long day of exploring.

-Where to eat the banh mi
+Where to eat banh mi

 Ho Chi Minh City